-Our headshots are photographed from the shoulders up and as far as backgrounds go, we can typically accommodate just about any color.
+Our headshots are photographed from the shoulders up, typically on a white, gray, black, blue or neutral background.
 Executive portraits, on the other hand, typically have a personalized environmental element and are often half-body or 3/4 length.

 When was the last time you updated your headshot?

 We recommend updating your headshot at least every two years or anytime your look changes significantly.
 The goal is to have a modern and professional portrait that shows who you are today.

 Everybody these days needs a headshot.
 Professionals, businesses of all sizes, realtors, public figures, models, doctors, and actors are all great examples.